- Vitamin A (100% as beta-carotene)

 Folate (Vitamin B9)

 Vitamin B9, more commonly known as folate or folic acid, is found in a wide range of foods, including leafy greens, legumes, cereals, fruit, eggs, and beef liver.
-Many foods are also fortified with synthetic folate, which is essential during pregnancy to protect against miscarriage and neural-tube defects in the fetus.
+Many foods are also fortified with synthetic folate (folic acid), because the vitamin is essential for normal fetal development.*

-- Aids in the formation of red and white blood cells in the bone marrow
+- Helps ensure adequate oxygen in the body, by aiding the formation of red blood cells*

-- Assists the conversion of carbohydrates into energy and the production of DNA and RNA
+- Supports cellular health, through the production of DNA and RNA*

 Vitamin B12 is a water-soluble vitamin that is part of the B-complex family.
 It is required for the proper function and development of the brain, nerves, blood cells, and many other parts of the body.
 It is widely known for its energy-boosting benefits.
 It can be found in foods such as meat, fish, and dairy products.